“That’s just what you gotta do. Decide what’s important and go after it.”

 Caroline: “In what sense?
-I mean, there’s always a desire for a scape goat if possible, when things go public.
+I mean, there’s always a desire for a scapegoat if possible, when things go public.
 Most of those scandals never make it that far.
-You’d be amazed at the resources than can be brought to bear to stiffle them before they get out.
-For every politician that gets caught doing something wrong that goes public there’s probably fifty more with enough skeletons in their closet to bury them.”
+You’d be amazed at the resources than can be brought to bear to stifle them before they get out.”

 Celia: “Huh.
 What if they’re already arrested for something?
 They just make it go away?”
 Her arm throbs.
 “Daddy doesn’t tell me anything interesting like this.
 It’s all very dry.”

 Caroline: “I mean, it’s not exactly polite table talk.
 A lot of it I picked up more through observation and talking to my father’s security people than by being directly told.
 With police reports though, absolutely.
 Easier for Republicans than Democrats since they’re in bed with most of the police unions.”
-She gives a faint smile, “if you’ll parden the expression.”
+She gives a faint smile.
+“If you’ll pardon the expression.”